-- 1 Go to www.hp.com. - 2 Select Support and Drivers > Download drivers and software. - 3 Enter a product that supports this NIC, for example, the dc7900. - 4 Select one of the dc7900 models. - 5 Select an operating system. - 6 Scroll to the Driver-network section and select to download the NetXtreme Gigabit Ethernet Plus NIC driver.
+- 1 Go to www.hp.com. - 2 Select Support and Drivers > Drivers and Software. - 3 Enter a product that supports this NIC, for example, the dc7900. - 4 Select one of the dc7900 models. - 5 Select an operating system. - 6 Scroll to the Driver-Network section and select to download the Broadcom NetXtreme Gigabit Ethernet Plus NIC Drivers.